Best Clay Bar

 The different types of decontamination bars, mitts, sponges, cloths, etc., are all used to remove these contaminants that will not come off during the traditional car washing, waxing, or even polishing process.

-To decontaminate or remove these unwanted air born pollutants, you need to use the clay bar as a separate process.
+To remove these unwanted air born pollutants, you need to use the clay bar as a separate process.
 The many types of pollutants can come in the form of, but not limited to the following:

 • Ferrous materials (this means metal type particles that are floating out in the world from various sources, emissions from your tail pipe, metal particles from the brakes on your car, etc.)